Progressive Web Apps: what are they and how do they work?

 - They work like a native app: On the mobile screen, the icon looks exactly like an app, you can send push notifications and they have access to some mobile functions.

 - PWA can be found in search engines: the latest Google algorithm attributes a special value to PWAs.

-- They catch the user’s attention due to the fact that it allows to send notifications.
+- They catch the user’s attention due to the fact that it allows sending notifications.

 - Installing them through the store is not required.
 This represents a good point both for the users and the owner.
 The former can benefit from the chance of avoiding the store.
 The latter is not subject to the app store rules.

 - They do not occupy any storage space since there is no need to download them.

 Although PWA is an innovative and multifunctional app, there are a number of weaknesses to consider.